enbraun/slate/source/includes/_authentication.md

 eRS Cloud API allows access using OAuth 2 code flow to enable integration with third party applications.
 OAuth 2 is an open standard for authorization that enables third party applications  to obtain access of API on behalf of user who wishes to approve access.

 Developer (having Administrator access to eRS Cloud) are require to register an application to use OAuth.
-Once application is registered, it is assigned a client Id and client secret.
+Once application is registered, it is assigned a client ID and client secret.
 The client secret should be kept confidential and only use when authorizing between application and eRS cloud authorization server.

 > Example : Authorization Link